joesamp20/joesamp20/README.md

 - 👋 Hi, I’m @joesamp20
-- 👀 I’m interested in ... web developer
+- 👀 I’m interested in ...internship  web developer
 - 🌱 I’m currently learning ... with courses and college
 - 💞️ I’m looking to collaborate on ...team among other things.
 - 📫 How to reach me ...my number 8899205211